photoprism/photoprism-docs/docs/developer-guide/translations.md

 It's one most widely adopted standards for translating user interfaces.

-Human readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation for the current locale.
+Human readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation available.

-They may optionally contain placeholders for numbers or names: `Found %{n} files`
+Messages may optionally contain placeholders, like `Found %{n} files`, for numbers and other variables.

 We strongly recommend [Poedit](https://poedit.net/download) for creating and updating translations.
 Download is free for Mac, Windows and Linux.